cosmos/ibc/spec/ics-002-client-semantics/README.md

 client could be created to track headers and many read-only clients with different finality thresholds (confirmation depths after which state roots are considered final) could use that same state.

-Another problem to consider is that of third-party introduction.
+The client protocol should also support third-party introduction.
 Alice, a module on a machine, wants to introduce Bob, a second module on a second machine who Alice knows (and who knows Alice), to Carol, a third module on a third machine, who Alice knows but Bob does not.
-Alice must utilise an existing channel to Bob to communicate the canonically-serialisable validity predicate for Carol, with which Bob can then open a connection & channel so that Bob and Carol can talk directly.
+Alice must utilise an existing channel to Bob to communicate the canonically-serialisable validity predicate for Carol, with which Bob can then open a connection and channel so that Bob and Carol can talk directly.
 If necessary, Alice may also communicate to Carol the validity predicate for Bob, prior to Bob's connection attempt, so that Carol knows to accept the incoming request.

-Client interfaces should also be constructed so that custom validation logic can be provided safely to define a custom client at runtime, as long as the underlying state machine can provide an appropriate gas metering mechanism to charge for compute & storage.
-On a host state machine which supports WASM execution, for example, the validity predicate & equivocation predicate could be provided as executable WASM functions when the client instance is created.
+Client interfaces should also be constructed so that custom validation logic can be provided safely to define a custom client at runtime, as long as the underlying state machine can provide an appropriate gas metering mechanism to charge for compute and storage.
+On a host state machine which supports WASM execution, for example, the validity predicate and equivocation predicate could be provided as executable WASM functions when the client instance is created.

 ### Definitions